Lesson Plan: Egg Hatching Into Sequencing

 Whole-class movement activity:

-Play this sound clip from Sally the Swingin Snake by Hap Palmer (turn up the speakers) or purchase the CD:
+Play a track from Sally the Swingin Snake by Hap Palmer (turn up the speakers) or purchase the CD:

 Technology option for creating the book: